Background pattern

 • if you have liver problems,

-• if you have electrolyte imbalance, such as high levels of calcium in the blood,
+• if you have electrolyte imbalance, such as high calcium levels in the blood,

-• if you have metabolic and endocrine problems,
+• if you have metabolic and endocrine disorders,

 • if you have an autoimmune disease called systemic lupus erythematosus,

-• if you experience vision problems or eye pain (such as acute transient myopia and acute angle-closure glaucoma,
+• if you have vision problems or eye pain (such as transient myopia and acute angle-closure glaucoma,

-• if you experience a decrease in vision or eye pain, it could be a symptom of fluid accumulation in the vascular layer of the eye (choroidal hemorrhage) or an increase in eye pressure, which can occur within a few hours to a week after taking Hidroclorotiazida Vir.
+• if you experience a decrease in vision or eye pain, they could be symptoms of fluid accumulation in the vascular layer of the eye (choroidal effusion) or increased pressure in the eye, and can occur within a few hours to a week after taking Hydrochlorothiazide Vir.
 If left untreated, this can lead to permanent vision loss.
-You may be at higher risk of developing this if you have had an allergy to penicillin or sulfonamides in the past.
+You may be more likely to develop it if you have previously suffered an allergy to penicillin or sulfonamides.

-• -if you have had skin cancer or if you develop an unexpected skin lesion during treatment.
-The treatment with hydrochlorothiazide, particularly long-term use at high doses, may increase the risk of certain types of skin and lip cancer (non-melanoma skin cancer).
-Protect your skin from sun exposure and UV rays while taking Hidroclorotiazida Vir.
+• - if you have had skin cancer or if you develop an unexpected skin lesion during treatment.
+Treatment with hydrochlorothiazide, particularly long-term use at high doses, may increase the risk of certain types of skin and lip cancer (non-melanoma skin cancer).
+Protect your skin from sun and UV radiation while taking Hydrochlorothiazide Vir.

-• if you have had respiratory or pulmonary problems (such as inflammation or fluid in the lungs) after taking hydrochlorothiazide in the past.
-If you experience severe shortness of breath or difficulty breathing after taking Hidroclorotiazida Vir, seek medical attention immediately.
+• If you have had respiratory or pulmonary problems (such as inflammation or fluid in the lungs) after taking hydrochlorothiazide in the past.
+If you experience shortness of breath or severe difficulty breathing after taking Hydrochlorothiazide Vir, seek medical attention immediately.

-The following medications may interact with hydrochlorothiazide when used at the same time:
+The following medicines may interact with hydrochlorothiazide when used at the same time:

 • lithium (antidepressant),